Updated 08/25/2021 | Reviewed by: Kiley Griffin, R.N.

 Next, include any measurable achievements you’ve had in other jobs that relate to this role.
 Key word: measurable.

-My experience as an ICU nurse has allowed me to develop the necessary skills to provide exceptional nursing care through a continuously evolving education.
-One of my greatest achievements is training 10 ICU nurses to handle ICU work.
-By working along-side a variety of health care providers at all levels, I have been able to establish outstanding collaboration and delegation abilities.
-Through my education, a strong emphasis on patient advocacy and ethical decision making has been incorporated.
+My experience as a CVICU nurse has allowed me to develop the necessary skills to provide exceptional nursing care through a continuously evolving education.
+One of my greatest achievements is training 10 CVICU nurses to handle the CVICU and work with external pacemakers and post-cardiac surgery care.
+By working alongside a variety of health care providers at all levels, I have been able to establish outstanding collaboration and delegation abilities.
+Through my education, a strong emphasis on patient advocacy and ethical decision-making has been incorporated.
 Therefore, I have learned to place patient care at the utmost importance.
 I have developed strong assessment and critical thinking skills.
-This allows me to deliver the highest quality patient centered care.
+This allows me to deliver the highest quality patient-centered care.

 Expand on qualifications